felipeeflores/search-app/README.md

  - **Model**: Data structures modelling the entities for the domain of this search app.
  - **Feeder**: holds all components related to feeding a search index with data.
 Traditional items for extracting, transforming and loading the data live here.
  - **SearchIndex**: Referred simply as "Index".
-This module holds components that concerned with the definition of the different search indices for this application, their structure and that of their documents and their management.
+This module holds components that are concerned with the definition of the different search indices for this application, their structure, that of their documents and their management.
  - **Search API**: Holds all the components in charge of performing searches against the search indices.
 Elements such as query parsing, search query definition and search execution exist here.
  - **Client**: Simple console/command line search client.